-The red variety comes from France, Synonyms are Bouiller Noir, Fouine, Plant Dame Noir and Quillard.
-An exact first description provided the French Ampelograph Paul Truel in Montpellier although the variety was already mentioned in writing in 1780.
-The descent (parenthood) is unknown.
-The ampelographer Guy Lavignac suspects that it is a mutation of the variety Jurançon Noir with which it is often confused.
-The late-ripening vine produces bright red, acid red wines with a slight bitterness.
-The endangered species is in the southwest in the departments of Lot-et-Garonne and Dordogne represented.
-In 2010, only one hectare was reported (Statistics Kym Anderson ).
+The red grape variety comes from France, Synonyms are Bouiller Noir, Fouine, Plant Dame Noir and Quillard.
+The French ampelographer Paul gave a precise first description Truel in Montpellier, although the variety was mentioned in writing as early as 1780.
+The parentage is unknown.
+The ampelographer Guy Lavignac suspects that it is a mutation of the variety Jurançon Noir with whom she is often confused.
+The late-ripening vine produces light red, acid-stressed red wines with a slight bitter tone.
+The species threatened with extinction is in the departments of Lot-et-Garonne and in the southwest Dordogne represented.
+In 2010, only one hectare was shown (Statistics Kym Anderson ).